quark-engine/quark-engine/docs/source/quark_script.rst

 checkMethodCalls(samplePath, targetMethod, checkMethods)
 =========================================================

-- **Description**: Check if any of the specific methods shown in the target method.
+- **Description**: Check any of the specific methods shown in the target method.
 - **params**:
     1. samplePath: target file
     2. targetMethod: python list contains the class name, method name, and descriptor of the target method or a Method Object